 Equities

-Global stocks slid as the escalating conflict in the Middle East cast a shadow over markets and spurred inflation fears.
+Global stocks were muted as the escalating conflict in the Middle East cast a shadow over markets and spurred inflation fears.

 “With the possibility of higher oil prices still elevated, investors should be prepared for continued volatility and potentially further downside in the near term,” said Vasu Menon, managing director of investment strategy at OCBC in Singapore.